luna404/herams-i18n/docs/index.rst

 1. Open the project summary pop-up by selecting your project from the navigation pane on the left.
 Alternatively, you can open the project summary by clicking the corresponding blue dot on the world map.
-2. Click the |workspace-bt| button on the bottom right corner of the pop-up.
+2. Click the |workspace| button on the bottom right corner of the pop-up.
 3. This opens the list of available workspace of the selected project.
 For each project, the table displays the number **Workspaces**, **Contributors**, **Health facilities** and **Responses**.

 .. image:: media/img/HeRAMS_popup_workspaces.png